emmajanedrews/base-template/_posts/2018-03-26-7-ways-to-sell-your-home-for-more-money.md

 3. **Kitchen.** Oak cabinets are no longer in; white cabinets are all the rage.
 You can reface your oak cabinets, or else have them repainted.
 4. **Open all of the blinds.** You want as much natural light in your home as possible.
 You want people to be able to walk in and see what the home has to offer.
 5. **Declutter.** Take everything off the countertops in the kitchen and bathrooms especially.
-6. **Play soft music.**It might sound a little ridiculous, but it definitely sets the mood when people are walking through your home.&nbsp;
+6. **Play soft music.&nbsp;**It might sound a little ridiculous, but it definitely sets the mood when people are walking through your home.&nbsp;
 7. **Clean.** Make sure all areas, including your floors, walls, windows, and outside walkways are spic-and-span.

 These are some small items that can make or break getting a buyer’s contract on your property&nbsp;